Please click on a question to jump to it:

 Watch movies in groups.

 A: Book the lecture room for a presentation, lecture, group project meeting space, or movie viewing for a class.
-Please remember to email the Media & Digital Resource Librarian at firstname.lastname@example.org to make a reservation and to check the Classroom Calendars for availability on the Library homepage menu.
+Please remember to email Media & Digital Services at email@example.com to make a reservation and to check the Classroom Calendars for availability on the Library homepage menu.
 Student groups of 6 or more may request to use lecture rooms up to a week in advance, one date at a time.
 Faculty/Staff groups may request up to 10 dates per semester.

 A: As a member of the University’s faculty, staff, or student body, it is important that you become aware of the many issues surrounding copyright laws, including fair use and copyright infringement.
 There have been lots of changes and developments in this area, especially regarding the World Wide Web and other tech and multimedia applications.